KhronosGroup/glTF/README.md

-## glTF - the runtime asset format for OpenGL, OpenGL ES, and WebGL
+## glTF - the runtime asset format for WebGL, OpenGL ES, and OpenGL

 _glTF is a work in progress and **not an official Khronos-ratified specification** yet_
 Everyone is welcomed to contribute to the code and provide feedback about the specification.